VXAPPS/modern.cpp.core/README.md

 - **Timer** - Timeout thread on time or interval.

 ## Unixservice class
-- Main function to run as a unix daemon.
+- Main function to run as a unix daemon (Not for Windows).

 ## Dependencies
 Because no major compiler supports `std::span` yet the [Microsoft Guidelines Support Library](https://github.com/Microsoft/GSL) (aka GSL) is used for its span implementation (from which the standard version was defined).